crs7617/crs7617/README.md

 - 🔭 I’m currently working on **opencv,object detection and neural networks**

-- 🌱 I’m currently learning **Unsupervised machine learning along with deep learning and CNN, node.js and react.js etc.**
+- 🌱 I’m currently learning **machine learning along with deep learning and CNN, node.js and react.js etc.**

 - 👯 I’m looking to collaborate on **Ml,web dev and other open source projects**